box/kube-applier/README.md

 Role and a RoleBinding to give `"get"` permission to it.

-If you need to deploy a shared strongbox keyring to use in multiple namespaces, the Secret should have an annotation called `"allowed-namespaces"` which contains a comma-seperated list of all the namespaces that are allowed to use it.
+If you need to deploy a shared strongbox keyring to use in multiple namespaces, the Secret should have an annotation called `"kube-applier.io/allowed-namespaces"` which contains a comma-seperated list of all the namespaces that are allowed to use it.
 For example, the following secret can be used by namespaces "ns-a", "ns-b" and "ns-c":

 ```
 kind: Secret